PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 a **Culture** object with includes both a language ID and a locale identifier.
 In Power BI datasets, a **Culture** object is identified using a string-based key which combines a lower-case language ID and an upper-case locale identifier for the geographical region.
+Note this is the same string-based format returned by the **USERCULTURE** function.

-You should understand that Translations Builder has abstracted away the differences between a language and a culture.
+Translations Builder abstracts away the differences between a language and a culture.
 This has been done to simplify the user experience for content creators who can just think in terms of languages and not worry about the differences between a language and a culture.
 It’s not overly important to distinguish between a language and a culture until you begin programming with TOM and you need to add new **Culture** objects to a Power BI dataset.

 Another important aspect of working with Translations Builder has to do with saving your work.
 While external tools for Power BI Desktop like